guanyingc/SDPS-Net/README.md

 # and it takes some times to download and unzip the datasets.
 sh scripts/download_synthetic_datasets.sh
 ```
-If the above command is not working, please manually download the training datasets from One Drive ([PS Sculpture Dataset and PS Blobby Dataset](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/u3004356_connect_hku_hk/Ehke8nHlpUdJmyVSw2ANUEEBnQf-aCaSxaNcTr2g274-PQ?e=feT9E2) and put them in `./data/datasets/`.
+If the above command is not working, please manually download the training datasets from BaiduYun ([PS Sculpture Dataset and PS Blobby Dataset](https://pan.baidu.com/s/1WUVu9ibIBh4wM1shTXBuNw?pwd=snyc) and put them in `./data/datasets/`.

 ### First stage: train Lighting Calibration Network (LCNet)
 ```shell